securitytxt/security-txt/draft-foudil-securitytxt.md

 Web-based services SHOULD place the security.txt file under the /.well-known/ path; e.g. https://example.com/.well-known/security.txt as per {{!RFC5785}}.
-A security.txt file located under the top-level path SHOULD either redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the /.well-known/ path or be used as a fall back if the ".well-known" path cannot be used.
+A security.txt file located under the top-level path SHOULD either redirect (as per section 6.4 of {{!RFC7231}}) to the security.txt file under the /.well-known/ path or be used as a fallback if the ".well-known" path cannot be used.

-If retrieval of a "security.txt" file results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow redirects that lead to another domain or subdomain but MAY follow redirects within the same domain name (but not different subdomain on the same domain).
+If retrieval of a "security.txt" file results in a redirect (as per section 6.4 of {{!RFC7231}}), the implementors MUST NOT follow redirects that lead to another domain or subdomain but SHOULD follow redirects within the same domain name (but not different subdomain on the same domain).

 This does not apply to resource locations that appear within the file.